Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

   ![Edit attribute data](/Assets/Screenshots/DataHub/Settings/Attributes/EditAttribute_Data.png "[Edit attribute data]")

-  > [Info] Be aware that you can only edit the attribute name, description, status and configuration.
+  > [Info] Be aware that you can only edit the attribute name, description, its status and configuration.
 All other fields and toggles are locked.

 2. Edit the desired data of the attribute in the corresponding fields in the *Data* tab.